AidanInc/Aidan/documentation/CI-CD.md

 ## Continuous Delivery

 For continous delivery, we will be purposely not working on this aspect of CI/CD for our MVP.
 This is due to the immense difficulty of implementing CI/CD in our type of project.
 We do not have the luxury of working for weeks on launchers for both the Revit exporter and Unreal importer.
+We will be manually delivering the importer and exporter to users via installation onto user machines by a team member.

 If a future team would like to work on this aspect of Aidan, that would be a boon to the project.